top of page

 The Chicago River

-If you leave VEM (Very Early Morning) in late March, I’d recommend Indiana (I-65 South), even though their rest stops are pitiful, and bring your toilet tissue (and masks) as they’re not up to the standards of rest stops in the rest of the Midwest.
-As mentioned earlier, it's just a little faster than through Illinois, and to travel through this state so early in the day means you'll avoid many slowdowns with an absence of semi-trucks.
+If you leave VEM (Very Early Morning) in late March, I recommend Indiana (I-65 South), even though their rest stops are subpar, and bring your own toilet tissue (and masks), as they don't meet the standards of rest stops in the rest of the Midwest.
+As mentioned earlier, it's just a little faster than traveling through Illinois, and traveling through this state so early in the day means you'll avoid many slowdowns due to the absence of semi-trucks.

 We have not yet been ticketed, so I believe the Illinois Fast Pass may work to pay that bridge toll driving in and out of Louisville.